bokeh/bokeh/sphinx/tutorial.rst

     x = linspace(-2*pi, 2*pi, 100)
     y = cos(x)

-These lines create two Numpy arrays.
-Bokeh does not require the use of Numpy arrays - two Python lists of numbers would have worked just as well - but it does have special knowledge and handling of Numpy and Pandas data structures.
+These lines create two NumPy arrays.
+Bokeh does not require the use of NumPy arrays - two Python lists of numbers would have worked just as well - but it does have special knowledge and handling of NumPy and Pandas data structures.
 ::

     output_file("cos.html")

-This tells bokeh to create an HTML file for us.
+This tells Bokeh to create an HTML file for us.
 This file will contain all the plots we create, as well as the source for BokehJS and its Javascript dependencies.
 Consequently, it can be quite large - over a megabyte or more.
 It is possible to configure the details of HTML